Overview

 The HEAC Project is an exciting collaboration with the NYC Department of Health and Mental Hygiene which seeks to better understand New Yorkers’ experiences accessing healthcare in hospitals in New York City (NYC).

 The goal is to share the results with the health department to inform NYC healthcare recommendations to better serve all New Yorkers.
-They see this very much in line with their recent declaration of racism as a public health crisis.
+They see this very much in line with their declaration of racism as a public health crisis.

 Email diana.romero@sph.cuny.edu